LombokAcademy/todo-app/README.md

 # ToDo APP
 ## Brief Description
 This repository contains the source code and documentation for the creation of the To-Do List App.
 This app is designed to help users manage and organize their daily tasks in an efficient and effective way.

 ### how to contribute
-1. Clone this repository to your machine locale.
+1. Open terminal and clone this repository to your machine local using `git clone repositorylink`.
-2. Open a terminal and go to the project directory.
+2. go to the project directory wtih `cd repo-name`.
-3. Install the dependencies by running the `npm install` command.
+3. Install the dependencies by using Yarn `yarn install `.
-4. Run the application with the `npm start` command.
+4. Run the application with the Yarn command `yarn start`.

 ### Contribution
 - Pahrizal Marup
 - Dharma Chandra Viriya